akladyous/blogposts/posts/React Controlled Components.md

 }
 ```

-The input field is Controlled because React sets its value from the state <input value={value} … />.
+The input field is Controlled because React sets its value from the state "<input value={value} …
-Whenever we type into the input field, the onChange handler updates the state with the input’s value
+/>".
+Whenever we type into the input field, the onChange handler updates the state with the input’s
-accessed from the event object.
+value accessed from the event object.
 The value state variable is the source of truth.
-When we need to
+When we need
-access the value entered by the user into the input field, we have to read the value from the state
+to access the value entered by the user into the input field, we have to read the value from the
-variable.
+state variable.
 The Controlled components can help access the value of any input field.

 ## Uncontrolled component